minidogg/splp/README.md

 - Volume control
 - Pause/Play control
 - See current track name, status, and duration/current time
+- Loading from URL

+### Loading from URL
+When you load from URL you can provide a URL to a ".txt" file that includes a list of URLs to load from.

 ## Related Tools
 Most of these tools I have not created.
 This is simply just a list of tools you might find useful or related to this.